fbpx

 Looking Up Separation Canyon to the North

 Because of the rarity of this experience, we believe it comes with a special challenge.
-A challenge to those who have been on river trips to take what they’ve learned and gained and SHARE IT with their world back on the rim.
-As you know, one of the big pushes we’ve had and the theme to our 2019 year has been SHARE IT, “Taking the message of the canyon into the world.”
-These river trips provide an excellent springboard for canyon and kingdom conversation.
+A challenge for those who have been on river trips to take what they’ve learned and gained and share it with the world back on the rim.
+As you know, one of our major focuses this year has been SHARE IT: “Taking the message of the canyon into the world.”
+These river trips provide an excellent springboard for both canyon and kingdom conversations.

-On the last morning of our final river trip of this season, I gave a closing devotional and challenge to the 26 guests we had with us.
-We had camped that previous night at a very historic location called Separation Canyon, a side canyon going off to the north of the main Grand Canyon.
-It was here in 1869, and literally 150 years to the very day that John Wesley Powell and his men arrived to the same place we were now having our final “circle time.”
+On the last morning of our final river trip of the season, I gave a closing devotional and challenge to the 26 guests who were with us.
+We had camped the previous night at a historic location called Separation Canyon, a side canyon extending to the north of the main Grand Canyon.
+It was here, 150 years to the very day, that John Wesley Powell and his men arrived at the same spot where we now gathered for our final “circle time.”

 Separation Canyon Cenotaph

-Sadly, the very next day three men from Powell’s expedition decided they had had enough of the roughly 1,200 mile, 3-month journey, and decided to hike up and out of the Grand Canyon to distant Mormon settlements they heard about to the north.
-Oramel Howland, his bother Seneca, and William (Bill) Dunn left the expedition.
-Once they parted company with the main party and headed up Separation Canyon, they were never seen nor heard from again, disappearing from the pages of history, rather than making history.
+Sadly, the very next day, three men from Powell’s expedition decided they had had enough of the roughly 1,200-mile, three-month journey.
+They chose to hike up and out of the Grand Canyon, heading toward distant Mormon settlements they had heard about to the north.
+Oramel Howland, his brother Seneca, and William (Bill) Dunn left the expedition.
+Once they parted ways with the main party and headed up Separation Canyon, they were never seen or heard from again, disappearing from the pages of history instead of making their own.

-Ironically, after Powell and the remaining men set off to continue their journey, they soon reached the end of the canyon a mere two days later.
-Had those three deserters only stuck it out two more days, they themselves would have been added to the annals as the first people to ever boat through the entire Grand Canyon but alas, their legacy was lost.
+Ironically, after Powell and the remaining men set off to continue their journey, they reached the end of the canyon just two days later.
+Had those three deserters only stuck it out for two more days, they would have been the first people to boat through the entire Grand Canyon.
+Alas, their legacy was lost.

 That morning, I found 12 stones and stacked them together.
-Those 12 stones served as a visual aid, corresponding to the passage of Scripture I read from Joshua 4:1–7
+These 12 stones served as a visual aid for the passage I read from Joshua 4:1-7:

 When all the nation had finished passing over the Jordan, the LORD said to Joshua, “Take twelve men from the people, from each tribe a man, and command them, saying, ‘Take twelve stones from here out of the midst of the Jordan, from the very place where the priests’ feet stood firmly, and bring them over with you and lay them down in the place where you lodge tonight.’”
 Then Joshua called the twelve men from the people of Israel, whom he had appointed, a man from each tribe.
 And Joshua said to them, “Pass on before the ark of the LORD your God into the midst of the Jordan, and take up each of you a stone upon his shoulder, according to the number of the tribes of the people of Israel, that this may be a sign among you.
 When your children ask in time to come, ‘What do those stones mean to you?’ then you shall tell them that the waters of the Jordan were cut off before the ark of the covenant of the LORD.
 When it passed over the Jordan, the waters of the Jordan were cut off.
 So these stones shall be to the people of Israel a memorial forever.”
 ESV

-That’s truly the purpose and heartbeat for everything we do here at Canyon Ministries.
-Whether it’s a 9-day river trip along the Colorado River, a hike into the canyon down the South Kaibab Trail, or a bus tour viewing various overlooks along the South Rim, each of these experiences are designed for one thing— to bring you closer to the One who made it all.
-Out of that shared experience we have with our Creator, and like the 12 stones of remembrance set up at the Jordan River, our hope is that you will carry your Grand Canyon moments as a legacy and SHARE IT with all who ask.
+That’s truly the purpose and heartbeat of everything we do here at Canyon Ministries.
+Whether it’s a 9-day river trip along the Colorado River, a hike into the canyon down the South Kaibab Trail, or a bus tour through various overlooks along the South Rim, each of these experiences is designed for one thing—to bring you closer to the One who made it all.
+From that shared experience with our Creator, we hope that like the 12 stones of remembrance at the Jordan River, you will carry your Grand Canyon moments as a legacy and share it with all who ask.

 PS- Don’t worry, we removed the stones afterwards.
 We believe in leaving this pristine environment the way we found it 🙂